Unity-Technologies/ml-agents/docs/Training-PPO.md

 ### (Optional) Advanced: Disable Threading

 By default, PPO model updates can happen while the environment is being stepped.
-To disable this behavior, for instance to maintain strict [on-policy](https://spinningup.openai.com/en/latest/user/algorithms.html#the-on-policy-algorithms) experience-gathering, set `threaded` to `false`.
-Expect a slowdown of approximately 10-20% in training time if `threaded` is disabled.
+This violates the [on-policy](https://spinningup.openai.com/en/latest/user/algorithms.html#the-on-policy-algorithms) assumption of PPO slightly in exchange for a 10-20% training speedup.
+To maintain the strict on-policyness of PPO, you can disable parallel updates by setting `threaded` to `false`.

 Default Value: `true`